 Here are some of the things you can do to make sure the fundraising and development of your project go smoothly and bring actual results.

 1. Run a SUS Survey

-The System Usability Scale (SUS) is a great tool for getting insights about usability issues and building a social proof of existing issues that .
+The System Usability Scale (SUS) is a great tool for getting insights about usability issues and building an inventory of existing issues.
 If you have a process or a system you’re looking to optimize, you should consider this as one of the first steps.

 The survey consists of 10 questions and it is fairly straightforward in terms of administering it to participants.
 It can also bring reliable results even on small groups of users and most importantly – it lets you distinguish between systems that are effective and those that are not.

 Participants rate each question on a scale from 1-5, where 1 stands for “Strongly Disagree” and 5 is “Strongly Agree”.

 In most cases, even a sample size of 5 -7 users from each persona should create enough insights regarding the system.